Immigrant InvestImmigrant Invest

 All applicants submit their biometric data, such as photographs and fingerprints, in Greece.

 Scheduling a biometric appointment is possible 1—2 weeks after applying.
-The procedure must be completed within 6 months from the date of the residency application and before the expiry of one year.
+The procedure must be completed within 6 months from the date of the residence application and before the expiry of 1 year.

 7